The secret life of Honey fungus

 The only effective remedy to prevent it from spreading once it is confirmed in an area is to dig and destroy the infected patch of the area.
 The reason for the effectiveness of the same is that once detached they are unable to grow in the soil.

-On the other hand, there are some preventive measures one can keep in mind to limit or prevent honey fungus from spreading in unaffected areas, one of them includes putting a physical barrier.
+On the other hand, there are some preventive measures one can keep in mind to limit or prevent honey fungus from spreading in unaffected areas.
+One of them includes putting a physical barrier.
 For instance, a deep vertical strip of butyl rubber can be used.
-Another example is a heavy-duty plastic sheet that can be buried in the soil which will the role to block the rhizomorphs.
+Another example is a heavy-duty plastic sheet.
+It can be buried in the soil which will the role to block the rhizomorphs.
 Deep cultivation if done regularly can be another preventive measure that will break up the rhizomorphs.

 Another important preventive measure can be to avoid the most susceptible plants and go for the ones that are rarely infected by Armillaria sp.

 Due to the immobile characteristics of fungus, they were considered plants a long time ago.
 Today fungi constitute their own kingdom as classified in the five kingdom classification.

 Fungus, unlike plants, cannot synthesize their food (HETEROTROPHS), they depend on their host for food.
 Fungi have their own importance in the ecosystem.
 However, some fungus plays a vital role in the biosphere.
 They are essential for recycling nutrients in all habitats as they are dominant decomposers.
 They decompose compounds such as cellulose and lignin.
 However, some species like Honey fungus are parasitic.
 They cause real damage to the ecosystem by destroying forest areas over 3.7 sq miles in size.

 Keep reading at MBD for such interesting facts!